blabla1337/skf-flask/markdown/knowledge_base/70-knowledge_base--Username_enumeration--.md

 -------

 **Description:**

 Whenever an application generates error like:

     This username already exsists.

 An attacker could enumerate these usernames, enlarging his chance for a succefull brute-force attack.
 Same goes for "forgot password" functions.

-Whenever a user forgot his passoword make him fill in his email adress rather than a username.
+Whenever an user forgot his password then make him fill in his email adress rather than an username.

 **Solution:**

 All error messages should be generalized in order to prevent username enumeration.
+Also sometimes you cannot avoid leaking information for example a registration page.
+Here you need to use tar-pitting methods to prevent an automated attack by an attacker.